Okinawan cuisine

-Okinawan cuisine is the food culture of Ryukyuans.
-The cuisine is also known as Ryukyuan cuisine, a reference to the Ryukyu Kingdom.
-Due to differences in culture, historical contact between other regions, climate, vegetables and other ingredients, Okinawan cuisine differs markedly from that of the majority Yamato people of Japan.
+Okinawan cuisine (沖縄料理, Okinawa ryōri) is the food culture of Okinawa Prefecture, Japan.
+The cuisine is also known as Ryukyuan cuisine (琉球料理, Ryūkyū ryōri), a reference to the Ryukyu Kingdom.
+Due to differences in culture, historical contact between other regions, climate, vegetables and other ingredients, Okinawan cuisine differs from Japanese cuisine.

 History

 Okinawan cuisine incorporates influences from Chinese cuisine and Southeast Asian cuisine due to its long history of trade.
 The sweet potato, introduced in Okinawa in 1605, became a staple food in Okinawa from then until the beginning of the 20th century.
-Goojaa (bitter melon) and Naaberaa (luffa or towel gourd) were "likely" introduced to Okinawa from Southeast Asia.
+Goya (bitter melon) and nabera (luffa or towel gourd) were likely introduced to Okinawa from Southeast Asia.
 Since Ryukyu had served as a tributary state to China, Ryukyuan cooks traveled to Fujian Province to learn how to cook Chinese food; Chinese influence seeped into Okinawa in that manner.
 Pork, which plays an important role in the Okinawan diet, diffused in the seventeenth century in response to demands from Chinese ambassadors, who preferred it to beef.
-The trade with Siam (Thailand) also introduced the use of Thai Indica Rice which is used for the distillation of awamori from the 15th century.
+The trade with Siam (Thailand) also introduced the use of Thai indica rice, which is used for the distillation of awamori from the 15th century.
 After the lord of the Satsuma Domain invaded the Ryukyus, Ryukyuan cooks traveled to Japan to study Japanese cuisine, causing that influence to seep into Okinawan cuisine.

 Okinawa was administered by the United States after World War II, during which time various canned foods were popularized.
 American hamburger shops entered into the Okinawa market earlier than on the mainland.
 It was during this period that Ryukyuan became familiar with Americanized food culture.
-The cuisine has evolved in modern times, especially because of the American military presence on Okinawa since the end of World War II.
+Wheat flour and dishes inspired by Western cuisine became popular on the islands as well as mainland Japan, resulting in dishes such as taco rice and fried Spam.